-While there is no known cure for most cancers, there are ways to lower your chances of getting the disease.
+While we don't know what causes many cancers, there may be ways to lower your chances of getting the disease, or detecting it earlier when it's most treatable.
 One way is to know your risk factors and work to avoid behaviors that have been shown to increase those risks.
 The National Cancer Institute has identified a number of risk factors, which are outlined below, along with ways to lower your exposure.

 Doctors often cannot explain why one person develops cancer and another does not.
 But research shows that certain risk factors increase the chance that a person will develop cancer.
 Learn more about the most common risk factors for cancer and how you can help reduce your risk.
 Learn more